Crew Operations Aboard Space Station Return to Normal

-Category: Space Hits: 0From left are, Expedition 66 crew members Pyotr Dubrov of Roscosmos; Thomas Marshburn of NASA; Anton Shkaplerov of Roscosmos; Raja Chari, Mark Vande Hei and Kayla Barron, all from NASA; and Matthias Maurer from ESA (European Space Agency).
+Category: Space Hits: 10From left are, Expedition 66 crew members Pyotr Dubrov of Roscosmos; Thomas Marshburn of NASA; Anton Shkaplerov of Roscosmos; Raja Chari, Mark Vande Hei and Kayla Barron, all from NASA; and Matthias Maurer from ESA (European Space Agency).

 NASA and U.S. Space Command continue to monitor the debris cloud created by a recent Russian anti-satellite test.
 The International Space Station and crew members are safe and have resumed normal operations.
 The largest risk from the debris was in the first 24 hours and telemetry from the space station indicates no issues during that time.
 About 1:20 a.m.
 EST today, radial hatches extending from the space station’s center, including Kibo, Columbus, the Permanent Multipurpose Module, Bigelow Expandable Activity Module, and Quest Joint Airlock, were reopened.